TheMEMOLab/Bio326-NMBU/Doc/Introduction_to_Metagenomics_+_start_your_assembly.md

 We will filter these reads using filtlong.
 By specifying `--min_length 1000` and `--keep_percent 90` we keep only the reads that live up to these requirements.

-Before we get started, create a directory in your work dir named metaG and copy the file containing the raw reads.

-Then create a slurm-script with the following contents:

 📝 Create a file named 01_filter-filtlong.sh with the following contents, and submit the job with sbatch: